BestTimesToVisit.com Logo

 attraction

 Witness the grandeur of the Hungarian Parliament Building from across the Danube at sunset.
-Find a spot along the Pest side for stunning photo opportunities with the illuminated building reflected in the water.
-For a truly unique perspective, consider a Danube River cruise at dusk.
+The golden hour casts a magical glow on the ornate architecture, and the reflection in the water is simply stunning.
+For a unique perspective, take a sunset river cruise.

 Best time: May-September